charlie0129/LaptopWithExternalMonitorUtility/README.md

     ```
     - Write down the GUIDs to the power plans that you want to switch to and back.
 2. Compile the `C++` code using a proper compiler.
-3. List all your displays using `.\LaptopWithExternalMonitorUtility.exe -l` and write down the Device ID and Display ID of your external monitor.
+3. List all your monitors using `.\LaptopWithExternalMonitorUtility.exe -l` and write down the Device ID and Display ID of your external monitor.
+    - You should see outputs like
+    ```
+    Device ID: 0, Display ID: 0: \\.\DISPLAY1\Monitor0, Generic PnP Monitor, MONITOR\BNQ7950\{4d36e96e-e325-11ce-bfc1-08002be10318}\0004
+    Device ID: 1, Display ID: 0: \\.\DISPLAY2\Monitor0, Generic PnP Monitor, MONITOR\APPA040\{4d36e96e-e325-11ce-bfc1-08002be10318}\0013
+    ```
+4. Select the external monitor using what have just written down. `.\LaptopWithExternalMonitorUtility.exe -s <DEVICE_ID> <DISPLAY_ID>`
-4. Use what you have written down just now as the command-line options of the executable file. `.\LaptopWithExternalMonitorUtility.exe DEVICE_ID DISPLAY_ID POWER_PLAN_GUID_MUTIPLE_MONITOR POWER_PLAN_GUID_SINGLE_MONITOR`
+4. Use power plan GUIDs as the command-line options to start the program. `.\LaptopWithExternalMonitorUtility.exe --start <POWER_PLAN_GUID_EXTERNAL_MONITOR> <POWER_PLAN_GUID_INTERNAL_MONITOR>`
-    - For example: `.\LaptopWithExternalMonitorUtility 0 0 381b4222-f694-41f0-9685-ff5bb260df2e eb40421b-7b88-4ed1-8aa1-2f71d8b6a801`
+    - For example: `.\LaptopWithExternalMonitorUtility --start 381b4222-f694-41f0-9685-ff5bb260df2e eb40421b-7b88-4ed1-8aa1-2f71d8b6a801`
         - The program will not exit by itself.
-When mutiple monitors are connected, power plan `381b4222-f694-41f0-9685-ff5bb260df2e` will be activated.
-When only a single display (i.e. the built-in monitor of your laptop) is connected, power plan `eb40421b-7b88-4ed1-8aa1-2f71d8b6a801` is activated.
+When external monitors are connected, power plan `381b4222-f694-41f0-9685-ff5bb260df2e` will be activated.
+When it is disconnected, power plan `eb40421b-7b88-4ed1-8aa1-2f71d8b6a801` will be activated.
     - Alternatively, you can also use `Windows Task Scheduler` to automate this task.